kevmhughes/TriBook/README.md

 * log in to their account

 ### Home Page:
-* list a new apartment to the database
+* list a new apartment in the database
 * search for apartments using filters such as minimum and maximum price, number of guests, location, latest listings, and available dates

 ### Add/Edit New Apartment View